CDCgov/el_gato/docs/approach.md

   <img src="images/neuAMStree.png"  width="768" height: auto />
 </p>

 **Figure 1: *neuA/neuAh* Sequence Diversity -** Demonstration of genetic heterogeneity in *neuA/neuAh* (allele group Paris, 1 and allele group Dallas-1E, 201).
 Numbers in circles are *neuA/neuAh* allele Colored circles indicate reference alleles used for read mapping.
 Diversity between neuA_1, neuA_201, and neuA_207 was previously recognized.
 We identified three additional, highly diverse allele groups (211, 212, and 215), which are included for read mapping.
-The scale bar represents XX.
+The scale bar represents number of single nucleotide polymorphisms (SNPs).

 ### *mompS* and Reads

 [*mompS* is sometimes present in multiple copies in the genome of *L. pneumophila*, though typically two copies.](https://doi.org/10.1016/j.cmi.2017.01.002) Duplicate gene copies pose an obvious challenge for a short read-mapping approach.
-If two similar sequence copies are present in a genome, reads from both copies may map to the same reference sequence, calling into question which base pairs are correctly associated with the loci of interest.
+If two similar sequence copies are present in a genome, reads from either copy may map to the same reference sequence, calling into question which bases are correctly associated with the loci of interest.

 el_gato resolves this issue by taking advantage of the proximity of the genome's two copies of *mompS*.
 [A schematic of the organization of the two *mompS* copies can be found in Fig. 1 in this paper](https://doi.org/10.1016/j.cmi.2017.01.002) or [below](#read-mapping-schematic).
 The sequence context of the two *mompS* copies is such that the correct copy is immediately upstream of the incorrect copy.
 Only the correct copy is flanked on either side by sequences corresponding to primers used for conventional SBT (primer pairs: *mompS*-450F and *mompS*-1116R).
 For this reason, only the correct copy is amplified in conventional SBT [(see below schematic)](#read-mapping-schematic).
 In contrast, while *mompS*-450F sequences are present upstream of the incorrect copy, the corresponding *mompS*-1116R sequences are not found downstream.
 Thus, a read orientation approach allows el_gato to evaluate which reads belong to the correct *mompS* copy when using short-read sequencing data.

-*The sequence of the two copies of *mompS* and the identity of the correct allele is resolved through the following process:*
+*The sequence of *mompS* is resolved through the following process:*

-1. Reads from both *mompS* copies are mapped to a single *mompS* reference sequence flanked by the *mompS*-450F and *mompS*-1116R primer sequences.
+1. Reads from *mompS* copies are mapped to a single *mompS* reference sequence flanked by the *mompS*-430F and *mompS*-1116R primer sequences.

 2. The nucleotide sequence of reads is recorded for each position within the *mompS* sequence.
 If the base at a particular position is heterogeneous in more than 30% of reads mapped to that position, the position is considered biallelic, and both bases are recorded.
 This happens when more than one copy of *mompS* is present.
-If only one copy of *mompS* is present or there are multiple identical copies, then biallelic sites will be found.
+If only one copy of *mompS* is present or there are multiple identical copies, then no biallelic sites will be found.
 In this case, the sequence will be extracted, and an allele can be identified using BLAST.

 3. If multiple biallelic positions are identified, all sequences are recorded, and individual read pairs are identified, which map to each biallelic position(s).

-4. The correct allele for SBT is identified by analyzing the reads associated with each allele.
-Reads associated with each allele are searched for the *mompS*-1116R reverse primer sequence.
+4. The correct allele for SBT is identified by analyzing the reads associated with each allele.d those reads are searched for the *mompS*-1116R reverse primer sequence.
 The orientation of the reads that contain the primer sequence is assessed.
 If the primer maps 3'-5' relative to the reference sequence (i.e., in the reverse direction), this is consistent with the read pair originating from the correct copy of *mompS*.
 However, if the read containing the primer maps 5'-3' (i.e., in the forward direction) relative to *mompS*, this is consistent with the read pair originating from possibly the wrong copy of *mompS*.

 5. The number of reads associated with each allele that contains the primer in the correct orientation relative to *mompS* is counted and compared.
 The correct allele is then chosen using the following criteria: